 Traditional braces are made up of brackets, wires, and elastics which are tightened over time to move your teeth into place.
 Approximately every 8-10 weeks, depending on specific patient circumstances, the braces will be adjusted and soon a brand new smile will emerge!
-In this blog, we will focus on those elastics.

 All patients with traditional braces have tiny rubber bands looped around each bracket (the devices attached to each tooth) to hold the arch wire in place.
 These are ligatures and they come in various colors.
 Dr. Alex Schreiber adds, “Children and some adults enjoy choosing fun colors but neutral colored ligatures are also available.
 These bands stay on until your next orthodontic visit, when they are changed.
 We change them on each occasion that the wire is tightened or the braces are adjusted.”